May 30 – June 30, 2019

 Alec Cameron Lugo as The Steward

 Alec is honored to be making his Broadway Rose debut!
-A 2016 graduate of Pacific University, Alec’s select acting credits include the world-premiere of The Legend of Rock, Paper, Scissors!
-(The Announcer) at Oregon Children’s Theatre), Mary Poppins (Bert) at Northwest Children’s Theatre, and Cabaret (Clifford Bradshaw) at Fuse Theatre Ensemble.
-Other credits include productions with Lakewood Theatre Company, Anonymous Theatre Company, Corrib Theatre, and Stumptown Stages, among others.
-Appropriately, he also recently made his television debut on IFC in the Documentary Now!
-Sondheim-parody episode, “Original Cast Album: Co-Op.”
-Alec is also a graphic artist and has developed artwork and branding for companies both locally and regionally, including Bag&Baggage Productions, Aloha Theatre, and the OUTwright Theatre Festival, among others.
-He was the recipient of a Spotlight Award at the 2018 Portland Drammy Awards for his work in media and marketing.
+A 2016 Pacific University graduate, Alec’s recent acting credits include the world-premiere of The Legend of Rock, Paper, Scissors!
+(The Announcer) at Oregon Children’s Theatre, Mary Poppins (Bert) at Northwest Children’s Theatre, Cabaret (Clifford Bradshaw) at Fuse Theatre Ensemble, and A Midsummer Night’s Dream (Demetrius) at Anonymous Theatre Company, among others.
+He also recently made his television debut on IFC in the Documentary Now! episode “Original Cast Album: Co-Op.”
+As a graphic artist, he has developed artwork for companies including Bag&Baggage Productions, Corrib Theatre, Aloha Theatre, and the OUTwright Theatre Festival, among others.
+He received a Portland Spotlight Award in 2018 for his work in media and marketing.

 Sunday, June 2, 2:00 PM—Limited Availability